 This Knights of Columbus council (16253) honors the great and holy leader of the Ukrainian Catholic Church, Metropolitan Andrey Sheptytsky, OSBM.

-The Council meetings are the first Mondays at 7:00 p.m.
+The Council meetings are the second Mondays at 7:00 p.m.

 The Blessed Metropolitan Andrey Sheptytsky Ukrainian Council is active in this parish under the leadership of:

 Grand Knight: Hank Lindgren

 Deputy Grand Knight: Myron Melnyk